VanshikaM03/Clustering_Pycaret/README.md

 # Clustering_Pycaret
-# *Clustering Analysis Project*
+# Clustering Analysis Project

-This project utilizes the *PyCaret* library in Python to perform clustering analysis.
+This project utilizes the PyCaret library in Python to perform clustering analysis.
 Clustering is an unsupervised learning technique that groups data points together based on similarity, with the goal of discovering underlying patterns and structures within the data.

-## *PyCaret*
+## PyCaret

-*PyCaret* is an open-source, low-code machine learning library in Python that simplifies the machine learning workflow.
+PyCaret is an open-source, low-code machine learning library in Python that simplifies the machine learning workflow.
 It provides an easy-to-use interface for training, tuning, evaluating, and deploying machine learning models, making it suitable for both beginners and experienced data scientists.

-## *Clustering Algorithm Used*
+## Clustering Algorithm Used

-For this project, we employed three clustering algorithms available in *PyCaret*:
+For this project, we employed three clustering algorithms available in PyCaret:

 1. **KMeans Clustering**: A partition-based clustering algorithm that divides the dataset into 'k' distinct non-overlapping clusters.